mkotler/ad-automoli/README.md

 * The statistics are not maintained during restarts (of either Home Assistant or AppDaemon)
 * "time lights on today" will reset at midnight
 * "times turned on/off by automoli" and "times turned on/off manually" can get out of sync if a room has multiple lights or switches because automoli changes will be counted once for all lights in the room, but manual changes are counted individually per light.
+* "last turned on" and "times turned on ..." will not change if a light remains on but there is an attribute change (e.g., the color of the light changes).

 ---